Building Java Barcode QR Code Reading Apps: Dynamsoft vs. ZXing

 }

-To read multiple barcodes encoded with different barcode symbologies in ZXing, we need to use MultiFormatReader and GenericMultipleBarcodeReader.
-The BufferedImage needs to be converted to BinaryBitmap:
+To read multiple barcodes encoded with different barcode symbologies in ZXing, use MultiFormatReader and GenericMultipleBarcodeReader.
+Convert the BufferedImage to BinaryBitmap:

 BinaryBitmap bitmap = null;